AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/customizing_the_appkit.md

 # Customizing the Appkit

-If you want to use the Appkit in your game, but you want to customize some specific aspects of its behavior, there are several possible approaches you can follow.
+If you want to use the Appkit in your project, but you want to customize some specific aspects of its behavior, there are several possible approaches you can follow.
 These are described in the following sections.
 Each has its own benefits and drawbacks.
 You can choose whichever you feel is most appropriate for the scope and nature of the modifications you want to make to the Appkit code.

 ## Option 1.
 Copying the Appkit into your project